TadiT7/treble_experimentations_wiki/Huawei-Honor-7X.md

 # **HIGHLY EXPERIMENTAL(USE AT YOUR OWN RISK)**

-#Only have test LineageOS and AOSP
+# have test LineageOS,AOSP and Dotos

 ## Hardware Support